alishawille/HW2/README.md

 This repository contains my Homework 2 Assignment.

-The data is from Basketball Reference and contains statistics on all 2024 WNBA players.
+The data is profs.csv, bikeshare.csv, capmetro_UT.csv, and billboard.csv.

 To reproduce my results: